 9. Start as an Independent Commercial Broker

 Commercial brokers can work without the oversight of another licensed real estate professional; this can be a scary prospect — especially in a competitive market — but also gives you the freedom to build your brand and clientele.
 To make your work as a broker successful, learn broker-specific laws and avoid common pitfalls.
-If you want to start your own brokerage right away, visit our step-by-step guide to starting a real estate brokerage.

 Learn Commercial Broker-specific Laws and Processes